 A bit about myself …

 I am not sure what to call myself … perhaps most appropriate would be an Indian environmentalist working on development – environment interface, biodiversity policy, and alternatives.
 Environment and wildlife have been passions since high school in Delhi, when (in 1978-79) I helped found Kalpavriksh, a non-profit organisation in India which deals with environmental and development issues.
 From that time onwards I’ve been associated with peoples’ movements like Narmada Bachao Andolan and Beej Bachao Andolan.
-From then till now (late 2022), when I’m helping to coordinate national and global networks like Vikalp Sangam and Global Tapestry of Alternatives, it’s been quite a journey!
+From then till now (2024), when I’m helping to coordinate national and global networks like Vikalp Sangam and Global Tapestry of Alternatives, it’s been quite a journey!

 I finished my Masters in Sociology in mid-1980s, but did not continue in regular academics.
 From then till mid-1990s I taught environmental issues at Indian Institute of Public Administration (IIPA), New Delhi, though I was involved more in this period both with Kalpavriksh and with a series of research projects on environment, biodiversity, and wildlife at IIPA.
 Subsequently I’ve been a guest faculty at several universities and institutes, including as Mellon Fellow at Bowdoin College, USA, and as Professor of Practice at National Law School of India University, Bengaluru.